aerobless/knowledge/💰 Personal Finance & Insurance/📈 Investing.md

 * Company A spins off a devision into a new company B
 * Spin off companies can be profitable to invest in because of two reasons
-  * For large institutional investors they're too small two invest in
+  * For large institutional investors they're too small to invest in
   * For private investors they're two new and there's not enough analyst coverage.
 This makes private investors hesitate to buy the stock as well.
 * This creates a window of opportunity where the stock of a newly spun off company is below its actual value.
 * Finding Spinoffs about to happen: